-On the receiving end of the Diamonds That Care auction sale, US-based non-profit organization Diamonds Do Good surely hopes the auction sale will sky-rocket.
-They will be in charge of allocating the proceeds to the right charities on behalf of Diamonds That Care.
+On the receiving end of the Diamonds That Care auction sale, US-based non-profit organization Diamonds Do Good surely hopes the diamond auction sale will sky-rocket.
+They will be in charge of allocating the proceeds from the auctioned jewelry to the right charities on behalf of Diamonds That Care.

 Founded in 2007, Diamond Do Good is inspired by Nelson Mandela to tell the world about the positive impact of diamonds in Africa.
 This time, Diamonds Do Good will concentrate on victims of the Covid-19 pandemic.
 The organization will reach out internationally to help healthcare professionals whose care for the health of others has compromised their own.